centre-for-language-evolution/simlang2021/README.md

 The following files are copyright (c) 2021 [**Matt Spike**](https://sites.google.com/site/matspike/): LogExplainer.ipynb

 All aspects of this work aside from the Software itself is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-For Software license, see [LICENSE file](LICENSE) for items copyright Simon Kirby, and [LICENSE file](LICENSEKS) for items copyright Kenny Smith.
+For Software license, see [LICENSE file](LICENSE) for items copyright Simon Kirby, [LICENSE file](LICENSEKS) for items copyright Kenny Smith, and [LICENSE file](LICENSEMS) for items copyright Matt Spike.